The Engie device and app launched in the UK on Wednesday so I have taken one for a test drive.

 The first thing I must say is that the app could not find my car.

-The device claims to work with any car manufactured from 2002 except diesel cars, which are supported from 2005.
+The device claims to work with most cars manufactured from 2002 except diesel cars, which are supported from 2005.
 The thing is, just to be awkward, my 2003 Honda is a Japanese import that I sorted out myself.

 Not to worry though, even though it looks nothing like a Jazz, it does share some commonalities.